mciocchi/atomic_d6/README.md

 Each character starts with **seven core Aspects** that define them.
 The following Aspects are recommended, but the GM and Players may decide to start with different ones.

-If they need ideas for Aspects, players are encouraged to roll on the [Tables of Aspects](Tables of Aspects).
+If they need ideas for Aspects, players are encouraged to roll on the [Example Starting Aspects](Example Starting Aspects) tables.

 When a character attempts a Feat, they and the GM look over their Aspects and determine which ones are relevant.
 The same Aspect might grant a Bonus in some situations and a Malus in others, depending upon the context of the Scene.